Reviewed by John P. Cunha, DO, FACOEP on January 17, 2017

 Q:What is cirrhosis?

-Q:Two glasses of wine consumed by a pregnant woman twice per week has been found to be safe for the developing fetus.
-True or False?
+Q:Two glasses of wine consumed by a pregnant woman twice week is found to be safe for the developing fetus.
+True or false?

 Q:About how many people die each year due to alcohol abuse in the United States?

-A:100,000.
-Nearly 100,000 Americans die each year as a result of alcohol abuse, and alcohol is a factor in more than half of the country's homicides, suicides, and traffic accidents.
+Further, alcohol is a factor in more than half the homicides, suicides, and traffic accidents in the country.

 Source quiz on MedicineNet

 Improve your Health I.Q. on Alcoholback to top ↑